 This is a thoroughly pro working tool that combines some pretty classic single-cut tones with lighter, brighter and edgier partial coil-splits to really expand the sounds you have at your fingertips.

 It's a stark reminder of why some of us play PRS guitars: not because of the fancy maple tops or bird inlays, but because they are simply superb instruments for the working musician who's more concerned about getting the job done than the quality of the flame.
 If that's you, this guitar comes highly recommended.

 "A stripped-down USA guitar that offers build and sound over visual ornamentation."

-FULL REVIEW: PRS S2 Singlecut review
+FULL REVIEW: PRS S2 Singlecut

 St Blues Juke Joint Mississippi Bluesmaster